U.S. News Rankings

 |School type||proprietary, coed college|

 When applying to LIM College, it's important to note the application deadline is rolling, and the early action deadline is November 15.
 The application fee at LIM College is $40.
-It is less selective, with an acceptance rate of 68.6 percent.
+It is least selective.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 The average freshman retention rate, an indicator of student satisfaction, is 64.3 percent.